 Why is there a need for a few minutes of separation?
 There’s a connection between too much crying and a baby’s injury.
 In the Netherlands, a survey of close to 3,000 babies revealed that more than 6 percent had shaken, pushed, or slapped their baby at least once because they were crying continually.

-Experiment with your diet; During breastfeeding, consider eliminating gassy foods, dairy, or vegetables like cabbage and cauliflower.
+Experiment with your diet; consider eliminating gassy foods, dairy, or vegetables like cabbage and cauliflower during breastfeeding.
 Also, have a minute caffeine intake, and consider giving up spicy foods.
-If your baby’s crying does not improve in a couple of weeks, you can go back to your normal diet.
+Then, if your baby’s crying does not improve in a couple of weeks, you can go back to your normal diet.

 Getting out the gas.
 Excess gas can be a culprit of colic causes.
 So holding your baby’s leg for 5- 10 minutes can help remove gas.
-Switching to a bottle that limits the air your baby takes in.
+Also, switching to a bottle limits the air your baby takes in.
 Also, Burping frequently during feedings may help too.